 You will now be taken to a sharing settings page on WordPress.com, where you can manage your connections.
 Over here, you can connect all your social media profiles to Jetpack and every time you publish a new post on your blog, you can choose it to be shared automatically to all the connected networks.

-This will save you a lot of time if you blog regularly and manually share the posts to Facebook and Twitter.
+This will save you a lot of time if you blog regularly and manually share the posts on Facebook and Twitter.

 Step 9 – If you are already using a social sharing plugin on your site, you can skip this step.
 But, I recommend you to uninstall the sharing plugin you are already using and enable the ‘Sharing buttons’ module on Jetpack.